syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ## Symbol selection

+Stencil provides support to select single symbol or multiple symbols at a time that can be drag and drop on the diagram surface.

 ### Single selection

-Stencil symbols can be selected by clicking on that element.
+A symbol can be selected by clicking on that symbol.
 During single click, all previously selected items will be cleared.
-Selected item can be drop on the diagram area by click and drag it.

 ![Symbol single selection](Stencil_images/SymbolSingleSelection.png)